Medically reviewed by Drugs.com. Last updated on Dec 28, 2020.

 Dosage form: capsules, tablets, oral solution

-Patients >12 years of age: The effective dose of Neurontin is 900 to 1800 mg/day and given in divided doses (three times a day) using 300 or 400 mg capsules, or 600 or 800 mg tablets.
 The starting dose is 300 mg three times a day.
-If necessary, the dose may be increased using 300 or 400 mg capsules, or 600 or 800 mg tablets three times a day up to 1800 mg/day.
+The recommended maintenance dose of NEURONTIN is 300 mg to 600 mg three times a day.
 Dosages up to 2400 mg/day have been well tolerated in long-term clinical studies.
 Doses of 3600 mg/day have also been administered to a small number of patients for a relatively short duration, and have been well tolerated.
-The maximum time between doses in the TID schedule should not exceed 12 hours.
+Administer NEURONTIN three times a day using 300 mg or 400 mg capsules, or 600 mg or 800 mg tablets.
+The maximum time between doses should not exceed 12 hours.

-Pediatric Patients Age 3–12 years: The starting dose should range from 10–15 mg/kg/day in 3 divided doses, and the effective dose reached by upward titration over a period of approximately 3 days.
-The effective dose of Neurontin in patients 5 years of age and older is 25–35 mg/kg/day and given in divided doses (three times a day).
-The effective dose in pediatric patients ages 3 and 4 years is 40 mg/kg/day and given in divided doses (three times a day) (see CLINICAL PHARMACOLOGY, Pediatric).
-Neurontin may be administered as the oral solution, capsule, or tablet, or using combinations of these formulations.
+The starting dose range is 10 mg/kg/day to 15 mg/kg/day, given in three divided doses, and the recommended maintenance dose reached by upward titration over a period of approximately 3 days.
+The recommended maintenance dose of NEURONTIN in patients 3 to 4 years of age is 40 mg/kg/day, given in three divided doses.
+The recommended maintenance dose of NEURONTIN in patients 5 to 11 years of age is 25 mg/kg/day to 35 mg/kg/day, given in three divided doses.
+NEURONTIN may be administered as the oral solution, capsule, or tablet, or using combinations of these formulations.
 Dosages up to 50 mg/kg/day have been well tolerated in a long-term clinical study.
 The maximum time interval between doses should not exceed 12 hours.